devella1/DBMS-Ecomm/README.md

 In addtition to all the functionalitites that a user has, a seller can:
 - Add new products
 - Edit existing ones
-- Review orders made by users and edit them
+- Review orders made by users
+- Edit orders